gotcha/ipdb/README.rst

         from ipdb import pm; pm()

-You then get all IPython features (tab completion, nice tracebacks) right in `pdb`.
+You then get all IPython features (tab completion, syntax highlighting, better tracebacks, better introspection) right in `pdb`.

 With Python 2.7 only, you can also use